 If you have any questions or concerns please contact us.

 It's important to us that all your information is safe.
-It will be held securely, and we will follow the standards set out by the, the and .
+It will be held securely, and we will follow the standards set out by the General Data Protection Regulation (GDPR), the

 To follow these standards, we have tight security controls including: